-The foregoing notwithstanding, the Series 2013 Bonds shall not be subject to any such extraordinary mandatory redemption if the Authority obtains an opinion of nationally-recognized bond counsel to the effect that the failure by the Authority to cause any such extraordinary mandatory redemption to occur will not adversely affect the excludability of interest on the Series 2013 Bonds from gross income for federal income tax purposes.
+The foregoing notwithstanding, the Series 2016 Bonds shall not be subject to any such extraordinary mandatory redemption if the Authority obtains an opinion of nationally-recognized bond counsel to the effect that the failure by the Authority to cause any such extraordinary mandatory redemption to occur will not adversely affect the excludability of interest on the Series 2016 Bonds from gross income for federal income tax purposes.

-For purposes of the One-Year and Three-Year Extraordinary Mandatory Redemption of Series 2013 Bonds, the Series 2013 Bonds subject to such redemption shall be selected on a "Pro-Rata Basis"; provided, that if any amount required to be redeemed remains after such selection, such remaining amount shall be applied to the redemption of \$5,000 principal amount of each maturity of Series 2013 Bonds in inverse order of maturity.
-The term "Pro-Rata Basis" means that the principal amount of Series 2013 Bonds of a particular maturity shall be determined by multiplying the applicable Computation Amount by the ratio which the principal amount of Series 2013 Bonds of such maturity then outstanding bears to the aggregate principal amount of Series 2013 Bonds then outstanding and subject to redemption.
+For purposes of the One-Year and Three-Year Extraordinary Mandatory Redemption of Series 2016 Bonds, the Series 2016 Bonds subject to such redemption shall be selected on a "Pro-Rata Basis"; provided, that if any amount required to be redeemed remains after such selection, such remaining amount shall be applied to the redemption of \$5,000 principal amount of each maturity of Series 2016 Bonds in inverse order of maturity.
+The term "Pro-Rata Basis" means that the principal amount of Series 2016 Bonds of a particular maturity shall be determined by multiplying the applicable Computation Amount by the ratio which the principal amount of Series 2016 Bonds of such maturity then outstanding bears to the aggregate principal amount of Series 2016 Bonds then outstanding and subject to redemption.

-The Redemption Price with respect to the extraordinary mandatory redemption of any Series 2013 Bond required hereby shall be paid from funds on deposit in the Loan Origination Fund and from funds in the Equity Fund, as provided in the Master Trust Agreement.
+The Redemption Price with respect to the extraordinary mandatory redemption of any Series 2016 Bond required as described above shall be paid from funds on deposit in the Loan Origination Fund and from funds in the Equity Fund, as provided in the Master Trust Agreement.